dvicencio/plus1_frame_sequence_reader/README.md

     # extracts eight letters of the S. cerevisiae gene name

     $ATGregion = index ($gene, "???", 0);
-    # identifies the beginning of the ORF by indicating the "???" characters situated before ATG start codons
+    # identifies the beginning of the ORF by indicating the "???" characters situated before the "ATG" start codons

     $ORFseq = substr ($gene, $ATGregion+3);
     # extracts the ORF sequence from the start codon to the stop codon